-It’s no secret that managing applications for payment is one of the most complex and frustrating processes contractors face today.
-While data shows the construction industry has been slow to innovate and add technology-based solutions (source: Construction Dive), we believe this trend is changing.
-The truth is that manual, paper-based processes create bottlenecks in your workflow, and bottlenecks cost time and money.
-In the competitive field for GCs in North America right now, we can’t afford to be losing time and money over subcontractor pay apps.
+It’s no secret that managing applications for payment is one of the most complex and frustrating processes contractors face.
+While data shows the construction industry has been slow to innovate and add technology-based solutions, we believe this that’s changing.
+Manual, paper-based processes create bottlenecks in your workflow, and bottlenecks cost time and money.
+In today’s competitive general contractor landscape, we can’t afford to be lose time and money over subcontractor pay apps.

-Read on to discover our five recommendations for what you as contractors can do today to start reducing headaches around processing applications for payment.
+We have 5 recommendations for what general contractors can do today to reduce headaches around processing payment applications.

 1. Schedule a Meeting with your Accounts Payable Team

-This back and forth communication and follow-up that your team has to conduct for each pay app is one of the biggest reasons the process becomes a bottleneck.
-If you’re at all unsure about what’s slowing you down with pay app processing, ask your team.
+The back-and-forth communication that your team conducts for each pay app is one of the biggest reasons for bottlenecks.
+If you’re at all unsure about what’s slowing you down with pay app processing, start by asking your team.

 2. Review your Lien Waiver Process

-Lien waivers often cause another slowdown in the application for payment process.
-While the bulk of the work on these and other compliance documents rests with the subcontractor, there are still ways you can help speed up the process.
+Lien waivers are often another cause for payment processing slowdown.
+While the bulk of the work on these compliance documents rests with the subcontractor, you can help improve the process.

 3. Communicate with your Supply Chain

-Alicia Barbas, Accounting Manager at T. Morrissey Corporation in California, comments that the general contractor is often a “middle man” between the owner and the subs on a project.
-They have to be sure there’s appropriate visibility for the owner to see progress and payment information on the project as well as transparency for the sub to understand the contract and project details.
-For T. Morrissey, GCPay helps provide an organized overview of necessary information both up and down the supply chain.
+A general contractor is often the “middle man” between the owner and the subs on a project explains Alicia Barbas, Accounting Manager at T. Morrissey Corporation.
+General contractors have to be sure there’s appropriate visibility for the owner to see progress and payment information on the project.
+And, they have to create transparency for the sub so they understand the contract and project details.
+For T. Morrissey, pay app software helps provide an organized overview of necessary information both up and down the supply chain.

 4. Consider Electronic Payments

-GCPay can easily cut the time spent on pay app and lien waiver management in half.
-Direct integrations with the industry’s major ERP systems eliminates the need for manual data entry as contract data is shared automatically.
+GCPay reduces the time you spend on pay app and lien waiver management in half.
+GCPay has direct ERP integrations with the known construction systems which eliminates the need for manual data entry as contract data is shared automatically.
 Real-time contract and project data is available for GCs and subcontractors to stay on top of their projects and keep things running smoothly.